PlayFab Party Overview

 The game is not required to use that logical peer-to-peer communication within a collection of devices in a particular way.
 You might choose to have one device treated as an owner ("host"), or you might treat all peers as equals.

-At any time you can enable chat or send data messages using any of the following patterns:
+You can enable chat at any time or send data messages using any of the following patterns:

 - unidirectionally from one-to-many